-- At the steps of ancient music theatre Odeon Herodus Atticus, you may hear ancient Greek tunes or find your very own divine melody…
+- At the steps of ancient music theatre Odeon Herodes Atticus, you may hear ancient Greek tunes or find your very own divine melody…

 Our kid-friendly guide will keep the kids engaged throughout the tour with the art of storytelling, re-enacting the ancient myths, games and questions.
 The walking tour will be via green and spacious car-free streets full of vibrant stores and merchants, beautiful views and street musicians.

 If you want to love fantasy, storytelling and interactive role-playing, this family activity is a great way to learn more about Ancient Greece and to create your very own pottery masterpiece!

 - The route of this walking tour is entirely car-free